kevinw/kevinw.github.com/_posts/2017-09-25-game-failures-graveyard.markdown

 What if I had some kind of artificial constraint forcing me to finish things?
 To keep the scope of my game manageable?
 To ship a beginning, middle, and end?

 (This something exists!
 It's called a game jam.
-I've successfuly made stuff for jams before.
+I've successfully made stuff for jams before.
 They function as real, working psychological gauntlets designed to force you to power through some of these problems.
 So one of my goals is do more jams I guess?)

 More broadly though, I'll keep at it.
 And who knows, there are whole other worlds out there--VR, more conceptual and relational art in spaces like museums, digital installations--so many ways to make playthings for people.
 I'm not giving up...it's really fun to fail at this.